The season opened once again with the Queen’s Park Sports at

 On the following Saturday, despite being without five first team players, Queen’s Park beat Caledonian 5-0 at Hampden Park.
 The scorers are not known.

 A match had been arranged on Saturday 8 December between Queen’s Park and Vale of Leven to raise funds for the dependants of miners who died in the Blantyre Pit Disaster.
 Vale withdrew and 3rd Lanark Rifle Volunteers stepped in.
-Unfortunately, the match could not go ahead due to bad weather.
-However, about 600 people had paid at the gate to see the game played.
-Some players from both sides were at the ground and, rather than disappoint the supporters who had braved the weather, arranged a match between the Queen’s Park forwards and 3rd LRV defence and vice versa.
+Unfortunately, the match could not go ahead.
+There was a rumour in town that the match had been postponed due to bad weather and several players failed to appear.
+About 600 people had paid at the gate to see the game.
+Some players from both sides were at the ground and, rather than disappoint the supporters who had braved the weather, took part in a 9-a-side match of an hour's duration between the Queen’s Park forwards and 3rd LRV defence and vice versa.
+Mr Wallace's side beat Mr Campbell's side 2-1.

 The Second Eleven headed south to take on the first teams of Calthorpe (